Student Resources and Activities

 - Information for transferring to other colleges and universities

 - Special workshops and seminars on a variety of educational, career, and personal topics

 Electronic counseling, for answers to general questions, is available at: www.goldenwestcollege.edu/counseling

 To meet with a counselor call (714) 895-8799 or come by the Counseling Center located in the Administration Building for assistance.

 New Student Advisement and Priority Registration Process

-Assistance in planning college classes to meet desired goals is made available to each student prior to enrollment in coursework.
-All new students are required to complete the Priority Registration Process, which includes completion of the orientation, assessment testing in Mathematics and English, updating your Program of Study and creating a Student Educational Plan (SEP).
-The Priority Registration checklist and the online student orientation can be accessed from the student tab on MyGWC.com (opens new window).
+Assistance in planning college courses to meet desired goals is made available to each student prior to enrollment in courses.
+All new students are strongly encouraged to complete the Priority Registration Process, which includes completion of the orientation, assessment testing in Mathematics and English, updating your Program of Study and creating a Student Educational Plan (SEP).
+The Priority Registration checklist and the online student orientation can be accessed from the student tab on MyGWC.com.

 The Transfer Center is dedicated to helping students make a seamless transition from the community college to a four-year college/university.
 We serve as a resource center for students seeking to continue their education at baccalaureate and graduate level programs.
 The following information and services can be found in our center:

-Students can visit our website at www.goldenwestcollege.edu/transfercenter/ (opens new window) for an updated information and calendar of events.
+Students can visit our website at www.goldenwestcollege.edu/transfer-center/ for updated information and calendar of events.
 For In-person assistance, please visit the Transfer Center located in the east wing of the Administration Building, or call (714) 895-8794.